shivam091/unit_measurements-rails/README.md

 end
 ```

-This will allow you to access and assign a measured attribute:
+This setup allows you to access and assign measured attributes conveniently:

 ```ruby
 cube = Cube.new